kaayush163/Hepatitis-Predictor-/README.md

 # Hepatitis-Predictor-

-An AI Project for predicting Hepatis Disease in a patient
+An AI Project for predicting Hepatitis Disease in a patient